"Spider-Man never made you special. Being Peter Parker makes you special!"

 Prophecy Twist: Peter Parker is prophesied to kill The Queen... but the prophecy didn't say anything about which Peter Parker, now did it?

 Rousing Speech: The page quote is part of a rousing speech Mary Jane gives to Peter.
 He actually thinks the speech was pretty terrible but it still did its job.

 Peter also gives one to all of New York, calling upon the people of the city to band together and help fight the villains.

-Took a Level in Badass: Spider-Man, having lost his Spider Sense a few months earlier, is shown training with Shang Chi at the start of the series, since he could no longer rely on Spider Sense & his agility to win fights, and now had to actually learn how to do so.
+Spider-Man, having lost his Spider Sense a few months earlier, is shown training with Shang Chi at the start of the series, since he could no longer rely on Spider Sense to win fights, and had to compensate for it somehow.
 During the final act of the story, Horizon Labs manage to find a way to restore his Spider Sense, meaning that Spider-Man now has actual martial arts expertise to back up his powers, and swiftly turned the tables in his fight with the now outmatched Kaine.

 The Queen goes from a one-off villain to one that manages to force multiple superhero teams to work together to stop her.